 CREATE TABLE boxes(id int, size int, color text) PARTITION BY RANGE(size) ( PARTITION small VALUES LESS THAN(100), PARTITION medium VALUES LESS THAN(200), PARTITION large VALUES LESS THAN(300) )

 WHERE size > 100 -- scan partitions 'medium' and 'large' WHERE size >= 100 -- scan partitions 'medium' and 'large' WHERE size = 100 -- scan partition 'medium' WHERE size <= 100 -- scan partitions 'small' and 'medium' WHERE size < 100 -- scan partition 'small' WHERE size > 100 AND size < 199 -- scan partition 'medium' WHERE size BETWEEN 100 AND 199 -- scan partition 'medium' WHERE color = 'red' AND size = 100 -- scan 'medium' WHERE color = 'red' AND (size > 100 AND size < 199) -- scan 'medium'

-In each case, fast pruning requires that the qualifier be a partitioning column and literal value (or IS NULL/IS NOT NULL).
-Note that fast pruning can also optimize DELETE and UPDATE statements containing WHERE clauses of the forms described above.
+In each case, fast pruning requires that the qualifier must refer to a partition key column and a literal value.
+IS NULL or IS NOT NULL are examples of literal values.
+Take note that fast pruning can also optimize DELETE and UPDATE statements that contain WHERE clauses in the preceding described formats.